 SHOULD CHRISTIANS DO YOGA?
 If you’d asked me this question prior to 2016 I’d have said “no”.
-Having never practiced yoga of any kind, I was skeptical of even the christian-ized versions.
+I had never practiced yoga and was skeptical of even the Christian-ized versions.

 Since then I’ve changed my mind.
 I’d like to share this journey with you, and hopefully answer some of your concerns about the practice of Christian yoga.
 So grab your Bible, a water bottle, and get comfy. 🙂